achillesrasquinha/16SMaRT/README.md

 ## Usage

-Check out [usage](docs/source/usage.md) to understand how to use this pipeline.
+Check out the [docs](docs/source) page to understand how to use this pipeline.

 ## Support